How to Deal with Passive Aggressive Colleagues

 • Have a short wait time after the speaker spoke as it will sometimes prompt him/her to add on more details that he/she is reluctant or hesitate to share previously

-Ψ Be Observant
+Ψ Be observant during conversations

 • Observe the speaker’s body language — is he/she showing signs of nervousness or anxiety despite saying he/she is fine?